 Internship / Practicum Experience

 A two-year internship is typically required for this license.
-What counts as “two years” may vary; states typically state it as a number of hours, broken down into unsupervised and supervised practice.
+What counts as “two years” may vary; states typically state it as several hours, broken down into unsupervised and supervised practice.
 Check with your state to be sure of the specifics.

 Examination